Skip to main content

 The SVO effective date is August 4, 2024.
 Vendors will be able to apply for a Sidewalk Vending Registration Certificate or permit as required under the SVO as of September 5, 2024 with a six month window to register for the first time.

-Beginning September 5, you will be able to apply for a Sidewalk Vending Registration Certificate online by visiting www.opportunity.lacounty.gov/how-we-help/sidewalk-vending-la-county or directly with DEO’s Office of Small Business.
-Between August 5 and September 5, DEO and partners will conduct pilot applications with a select group of vendors and partners in anticipation of full implementation.
+Beginning September 5th, applications for a Sidewalk Vending Registration Certificate are available online by visiting www.opportunity.lacounty.gov/how-we-help/sidewalk-vending-la-county or directly with DEO’s Office of Small Business.

-To prepare, we highly advise that you organize all necessary documentation required to apply.
-You can learn more by visiting the DEO website or connecting with DEO’s Office of Small Business and Concierge Services by calling (844) 432-4900 or emailing at sidewalkvending@opportunity.lacounty.gov.
+To prepare, organize all necessary documentation required to apply.
+Learn more by connecting with DEO’s Office of Small Business and Concierge Services by calling (844) 432-4900 or emailing at sidewalkvending@opportunity.lacounty.gov.

 New or operating sidewalk vendors can contact DEO at (844) 432-4900 or email sidewalkvending@opportunity.lacounty.gov for assistance.